cinout/ACME_BUY/README.md

 - [ ] move FormInputProps and Entity to their gql file
 - [ ] Payment info for seller, customer
 - [ ] How to create Admin? and remeber that admin needs image by default
+- [ ] when new message or seller request is there, show a notification icon on the navbar
+- [ ] Seller and customer needs button to remove themselves from the website